Moremar/tuto-angular/README.txt

   ()               => { console.log("Completed"); },
 );

-If we create our own Observables, we need to unsubscribe from them in the OnDestroy().
+If we create and subscribe to our own Observables, we need to unsubscribe from them in the OnDestroy().
-Otherwise the will keep reacting on the observable changes, causing memory leaks.
+Otherwise they will keep reacting to the observable changes, causing memory leaks.
-We do not  need to unsubscribe from Angular-specific observables though, because Angular automatically unsubscribe from them.
+We do not  need to unsubscribe from Angular-specific observables (like activatedRoute.params), because Angular automatically unsubscribe from them (but it doesn't hurt if we do).

 We can use an "operator" to modify the data received by an observable before we get it.
 This is done by calling pipe() on the observable, applying some pipe operators and subscribing to their result.
-The most popular operator are :
+The most popular pipe operators are :

 - map() that lets us give a function to apply to the data :